Catherine Morris, BA, LLB, LLM

 - Morris, Catherine.
 "Preventing and Responding to Political Violence."
 In Our Communities at Times of Crisis, edited by Connie Carter.
 Victoria, BC: University of Victoria Centre for Studies in Religion and Society, 2002.

-- Catherine Morris and Connie Edwards.
+- Morris, Catherine, and Connie Edwards.
 "Competence and the Role of Standards of Practice for Mediators."
 In Alternative Dispute Resolution Practice Manual, 8591-8704.
 Revised.
 York, Ontario: CCH Canadian Ltd., 2002.

 - Morris, Catherine, and Andrew Pirie, eds.
 Qualifications for Dispute Resolution: Perspectives on the Debate, Victoria: UVic Institute for Dispute Resolution, 1994.